cagov/wordpress-integration-api/README.md

 ```

-## HTML Content requirements
+## HTML content requirements

 Content aquired for translations could be in JSON or HTML format.

-When the content is in HTML format, it is possible that the file could have 11ty Front Matter Data.
-AT is expected to maintain the field names for Front Matter Data when performing translations, as well as class and variable names for HTML content.
+When the content is in HTML format, it is possible that the file could have 11ty front matter data.
+AT is expected to maintain the field names for front matter data when performing translations, as well as class and variable names for HTML content.

-### Example English content with Front Matter
+### Example English content with front matter
 ```YAML
 ---
 layout: "page.njk"